pulumi/docs/content/docs/iac/concepts/debugging/_index.md

 ## Debugging with other IDEs

-You can use any other IDE or editor that supports attaching to running programs.
-The tools differ depending on your preference and the language you are using, but the process stays similar:
+You can use any other IDE or editor that supports attaching to running programs using the [Debug Adapter Protocol](https://microsoft.github.io/debug-adapter-protocol/)).
+The tools differ depending on your preference and the language you are using, but the process is similar:

 1. Start with an existing Pulumi project that contains `Pulumi.yaml` and your program.
 2. Open your IDE and set a breakpoint in your program.